xdsanzxd/CoreFrameworkAndroidCryptocurrencies/README.md

 -Steps:

     -1.- Connect your mobile devices in your computer.

-    -2.- Active D
-    -3.- Get the UDID of your mobiles with the next command. adb devices
+    -2.- Get the UDID of your mobiles with the next command. adb devices
          Then open TestNG file and put the result in "udid" parameter.

-    -4.- Run TestNG.xml file
+    -3.- Run TestNG.xml file